TRAVEL REQUIREMENTS & THINGS TO KNOW BEFORE YOUR TRIP

 HEALTH & MEDICAL MATTERS

 Medical and vaccination requirements vary between countries.
 It is important you check with your family doctor or a qualified medical professional for the most up to date travel health information for the region you are visiting.
 Due to the length of the trip, it is strongly advised you consult your doctor for existing medical/dental conditions before departure.
 It is advised to pack any prescription medicine in your carry-on hand luggage.
-Please make sure prescription medicine is fully labelled.
+Please make sure prescription medicine is fully labeled.
 It may also be useful to bring aspirin, over-the-counter medicine for the flu, indigestion, motion sickness, etc. In case of illness during the trip, please immediately notify your tour guide for assistance.

 - Los Angeles + 16 hours